tetujin/SenbayKit-CLI/README.md

 </p>

 ## Environment
-This package is constructed on Python3, and depend on following external packages:
+This package is constructed on Python, and depend on following external packages:
  * NumPy
- * OpenCV 3
+ * OpenCV
  * fastzbarlight
  * qrcode
  * mss
+ * six

 This package is developed on macOS 10.12(Sierra), but you can use it on Windows and UNIX-based Operating Systems.